Intel 486 DX Processor Chip Lapel Pin (1992)

 Item #280

-Built in 1988, D2 is located on Intel’s property at its Santa Clara headquarters and contains more than 100,000-square feet of clean-room space.
-Intel is completing what it calls Phase 3 of its Santa Clara, Calif. site expansion in preparation for production of the Pentium P6 in 1995.
+Built in 1988, the D2 facility was located on Intel’s property at its Santa Clara headquarters and contains more than 100,000-square feet of clean-room space.
+Intel was completing what it called the Phase 3 of it's Santa Clara, Calif. site expansion in preparation for production of the Pentium P6 in 1995.
 D2 Phase 3 then became home to Intel's first .25-micron MPUs, including the P6 and P7.

 In 2009 Intel Announced that wafer production operations would finally end at the D2 facility.